aharonium/opensiddur.org/posts/HTML/prayers/lunisolar/commemorative-days/fast-days/khaf-sivan/kinah-for-the-chmielnicki-massacres-of-1648-1649-in-sefer-kol-yaakov-1658.html.md

 <div class="english" lang="en">
 Killed and slaughtered and burned and stabbed
 Leaders and teachers, (regardless their being) elders or youths[foot]<em>viz</em> Psalms 148:12.[/foot]&nbsp;
-Every human heart is faint,[foot]Possibly כָּמַ֣הּ (as in Psalms 63:2) - "faint, as with longing". matches כָהֲתָ֥ה (as in Deuteronomy 34:7) "falter/grow weak." --Jacob Chatinover[/foot] every spirit and soul falters
+Every human heart melts,[foot]Possibly כָּמַ֣הּ (as in Psalms 63:2) - "faint, as with longing". matches כָהֲתָ֥ה (as in Deuteronomy 34:7) "falter/grow weak." --Jacob Chatinover[/foot] every spirit and soul falters
 They weep and wail without rest
 </div></td></tr>